sbnighut/flag-picker/README.md

 **NOSQL Scheme**

-It's a single Country table with flag information as well as continent name (NOSQL Schema.png)
+It's a single Country document with flag information as well as continent name (NOSQL Schema.png)